jamiemorales/project-machine-learning-starter/README.md

 If you found this work interesting, you might like the following.
 You can find them at [github.com/jamiemorales](https://github.com/jamiemorales).

-Machine Learning Starters
+Machine Learning Starter

-Deep Learning Starters
+Deep Learning Starter

-Natural Language Processing Starters
+Natural Language Processing Starter